-It is your reponsibility to ensure that all unwanted refuse, furniture and other items that belong to you are removed from your property.
+It is your responsibility to ensure that all unwanted refuse, furniture and other items that belong to you are removed from your property.
 Please do not leave bagged refuse alongside any bins as the refuse collectors will not remove it and you may be charged for its removal.
-Your property should be left in good clean condition as set out opposite and any work you have been asked to carry out should be fully complete.
+Your property should be left in a good condition, and any work you have been asked to carry out should be fully complete.